-Criminal justice and wedding cake seem like two things that have nothing in common — so you might be surprised to learn that these romantic, whimsical cakes were the inspiration behind what remains one of the most widely-studied models of criminal justice today.
-So what is the wedding cake model of criminal justice, and why is it significant for students who want to explore fields like criminal justice or criminology?
+Criminal justice and wedding cake seem like things with nothing in common; you might be surprised to learn that these romantic cakes were the inspiration behind what remains one of the most widely studied models of criminal justice today.
+So, why is the wedding cake model of criminal justice significant for students who want to explore fields like criminal justice or criminology?

 What Is the Wedding Cake Model of Criminal Justice?